scarioscia/scarioscia.github.io/_posts/2024-01-05-writing-SLiM-output.md

 title: Writing outputs from SLiM simulations to file
 ---

 SLiM is an evolutionary simulation software that allows investigation of a variety of population genetic simulations.
-Last Fall, my colleague [Andrew Bortvin](https://andrew-bortvin.github.io/) and I decided to design and offer a course for undergraduates (Population Genetics Simulation and Visualization) at Johns Hopkins, using SLiM to create these simulations.
+Last Fall, my colleague [Andrew Bortvin](https://andrew-bortvin.github.io/) and I designed and taught a course for undergraduates (Population Genetics Simulation and Visualization) at Johns Hopkins.
+We used SLiM to create these simulations and R to visualize the outputs.

 Mac users can download the SLiM GUI on their [website](https://messerlab.org/slim/).
 Windows users can refer to pages 64-66 of the SLiM [manual](https://messerlab.org/slim/) for installation guidance.

-In doing so, we leveraged the SLiM [manual](https://messerlab.org/slim/) and added substantial detail regarding features useful for our class on our course [website](https://andrew-bortvin.github.io/slimNotes/slim-guide.html).
+In creating our course materials, we leveraged the SLiM [manual](https://messerlab.org/slim/) and added substantial detail regarding features useful for our class on our course [website](https://andrew-bortvin.github.io/slimNotes/slim-guide.html).
 One of those topics involved running a simulation over multiple combinations of parameters and generating a file for each output.
 Here is a summary of that pipeline.

 Each filename will include the trial number, or some other unique identifier of what the output corresponds to.
 This trial number is a constant defined in the `initialize()` statement (along with any other parameters necessary for our simulation):

 ```
-initialize(){
+initialize() {
   // Define the variable trialNumber, which we'll use in writing our output file
   defineConstant('trialNumber', 1);

   // Define other parameters necessary for the simulation
   initializeMutationRate(1e-7);
   // Create mutation type
   initializeMutationType("m1", 0.5, "f", 0.0);
   initializeMutationType("m2", 1, "f", 0.2);
   m1.convertToSubstitution = F;
   m2.convertToSubstitution = F;

   // Create Types of DNA
   initializeGenomicElementType("g1", m1, 1);

   // Arrange DNA into a genome
   initializeGenomicElement(g1, 0, 3000);

   initializeRecombinationRate(1e-4);
   initializeSex("A");
 }
 ```

 We can then use this new variable `trialNumber` to create a name for our file.
 We define this name and create the file at the first generation we'd like to start recording output.
 We also create a header for our file, which will therefore show us the column names.
 This header will be the same across each run of the simulation (i.e., so we can compare outputs across different input parameters) but of course may differ across simulations, depending on the information you are recording.

 We then start our simulation at the first generation, as usual:

 ```
-1 early(){
+1 early() {
   sim.addSubpop("p1", 5000);
 }
 ```

 In this example, we create the header, define the filename, and initiate the file with the `writeFile()` function at the end of the 300th generation:

 ```
-300 late(){
+300 late() {
   // Steps necessary for the simulation:

   // Initialize generation counter